 Thus, the rise of the craft beer bar: a friendly local watering hole that sells and rotates others' beverages in bottles, cans and on tap.
 Dozens are now in business across South Carolina.

-Here are our top 10, plus noteworthy honorable mentions:
+Here are 10 of our favorites along with some noteworthy honorable mentions:

 Charleston